Red Light (film): Plot

 Johnny drives to see Cabrillo, who turns out to be a veteran, blinded in the war.
 He admits to taking the Bible, but asks to keep it due to its significance to him.
 He explains that, believing he would be a burden to his family, he was about to shoot himself when the window washer stopped him.
 He picked up the Bible and read to him, restoring his hope.
 Johnny insists on taking the book and Cabrillo agrees to let him have it, but they learn that it was taken only an hour earlier by a young, beautiful woman.

-Johnny angrily goes to church where, in a burst of rage, he breaks a stained-glass window that he had recently donated in thanksgiving for Jess' safe return from the war.
+Johnny angrily goes to church where, in a burst of rage, he breaks a stained-glass window that he had recently donated in thanksgiving for Jess's safe return from the war.
 Remorseful, he returns to his office and writes a check to replace the window; while there he receives word that Carla has checked into a hotel.
 Nick arrives at Johnny's office and agrees to help find Carla.
 She soon arrives at the office with the Bible.
 The police show up moments later to tell Johnny that they found his gun—one he had taken from Rocky.

 Worried, Nick watches as Carla gives Johnny the book.
 Inside, he finds nothing about the killer's identity; instead he finds that his brother circled around Romans 12:19, and wrote a plea from him not to kill.
 Johnny is initially angry and disappointed, until Carla asks him to re-read what his brother wrote and consider that it was the last instruction he left him.

 Nick thinks he is off the hook.
 Relieved, he turns to leave, only to spot Rocky in the lobby.
 In a shootout, Nick fatally wounds Rocky, but before Rocky dies, he tells the others that Nick paid for Jess' murder.
 Holding all of them at gunpoint, Nick confesses in front of the police before Johnny shoots and wounds him.

 Pursued by Johnny and the police, Nick flees to the roof.
 Nick has a clear shot at Johnny, but he is out of bullets.
 Johnny aims at Nick, but remembers his brother's injunction.
 Nick flees up a huge neon sign for Torno's trucking company as the police close in.
 He accidentally steps on the sign's power supply and is electrocuted.
 Carla confronts Johnny, assuming he killed Nick, before the police tell her otherwise.
 The policeman tells Johnny that his brother "believed someone else was on the case," and that he was right.